pdf-raku/PDF-API6/README.md

 ## TODO

-Some PDF::API2 features that are not yet available in PDF::API6
+PDF::API2 features that are not yet available in PDF::API6 include:

 - Images.
 PDF::API6 supports PNG, JPEG and GIF images